Joulenergy/MicroMall/README.md

       mode: replicated
       replicas: 6
 ```
 - The bind mounts of the respective service folders eg. ./frontend-service:/app and /app/node_modules and the npm start with nodemon in the package.json files are for the hot reloading of the services and the ignoring of the local node_modules folder created with npm init (used for for intellisense).
 These should be removed for production.
-Note: the bind mount may create empty files for rabbitmq.js and cleanup.js in the folder on docker-compose up.
+Note: the bind mount may create empty files for rabbitmq.js and cleanup.js in the folder on docker-compose up, which is ignored by the .gitignore file

 ### Configuring RabbitMQ
 This project uses the default vhost '/' (virtual host) and has created its own seperate accounts for each microservice which allows for easier monitoring of channels and connections on the rabbitmq gui.\